hsongxa/rdg-and-fr/README.md

 # rdg-and-fr
 A C++ implementation of the robust discontinuous Galerkin (DG) method and the flux reconstruction schemes.
-This code focuses on the solution of compressible Euler equations and compressible Navier-Stokes equations in 3D space on unstructured hexahedral meshes.
+This code focuses on the solution of compressible Euler equations and compressible Navier-Stokes equations in 3D space on unstructured hexahedral meshes, although 1D and 2D problems are also included.
 The parallelization is done by MPI + OpenMP + CUDA.

 Code is under construction.